 Note: If your location isn't listed below, we're currently working to bring you in-depth reviews of discount brokers near you.

-Alternatives to discount agents
+Alternatives to discount real estate brokers

 Do it yourself with a flat fee MLS company